cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_03_ads_app_and_db_networkpolicy.md

 Configure a network policy in a file named `ads-app-networkpolicy.yaml` accordingly.
 Hints: [this example](https://github.com/ahmetb/kubernetes-network-policy-recipes/blob/master/07-allow-traffic-from-some-pods-in-another-namespace.md) and the egress rules.
 (See above reference and [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#networkpolicyspec-v1-networking-k8s-io)).

+Again test the policy, first by restarting ads, and then creating an ads with the UI or Postman/curl to the ingress address.

 ## Step 3: TLS

 We also want to enable TSL for our communication with ads.
 Therefore we activate TLS on our ingress service.